xelemorf/epaper-weather-epd2in13b_V4/README.md

 Relevant projects:

-- [epaper-weather](https://github.com/nerstak/epaper-weather): This project was forked from this one
+- [epaper-weather](https://github.com/nerstak/epaper-weather): This project was forked from this
 - [inkyWeather](https://github.com/xenOs76/inkyWeather): a similar project with Inky pHAT.
 I borrowed some graphical parts to speed up the development process
 - [E-paper Weather Display](https://github.com/AbnormalDistributions/e_paper_weather_display): a similar project with a